-IV.B.
-Tenure Appointment Policy:
+B. Tenure Appointment Policy:

-Decisions concerning tenure will be based on performance in the following categories: teaching activities, research/creative activities (research/creative activities are not an expectation for Pedagogical faculty), and service to and for the University and/or community.
+Decisions concerning tenure will be based on performance in the following categories: teaching activities, research/creative activities, and service to and for the University and/or community.
 It is understood that the faculty member should cooperate in working with colleagues in carrying out the University's educational mission.
 The following general statements will serve as guidelines for evaluating the faculty member's performance in assigned responsibilities.

-IV.B.1.
-Areas of Performance:
+1. Areas of Performance: